Custom vs. Semi-Custom vs. Spec Homes

 A custom home project is one where you work directly with a homebuilder (and possibly your own architect) to design, plan, and select every single detail about the home’s construction, layout, and finish.
 And when we say ‘everything’, we mean EVERY-THING.
 You’re responsible for selecting everything from the number of bedrooms to the color of the doorknobs.

-As such, custom homes are perfect for people who enjoy a detail-oriented process and generally are not willing compromise on their vision.
+As such, custom homes are perfect for people who enjoy a detail-oriented process and generally are not willing to compromise on their vision.

 At a high level, here’s an example of the types of decisions you can expect to be responsible for if you choose to build a custom home: